- Academic Affairs

 EL DIA DE LOS MUERTOS (All Saints Day)

-Celebrated on the 11th hour of the 11th day of the 11th month to commemorate the ending of the First World War that ended in 1918.
-Also known as Veterans’ Day, Americans honor the U.S. Armed Services and commemorate the war dead.
+Celebrated on the 11th hour of the 11th day of the 11th month to commemorate the ending of World War I in 1918.
+Also known as Veterans Day, Americans honor the U.S. Armed Services and commemorate the war dead.

 Nov.
 12 - 18